Buffalo Grove Illinois

 Before European colonization, Native American Potawatomi tribes inhabited the present area.
 The name "Buffalo Grove" comes from the English translation of the Potawatomi name for Buffalo Creek, which flows through some of the village.
 Initial Homesteaders sold their land to agricultural Catholic German immigrants, who established St. Mary's Church and a school.
 The area remained small and rural and character until housing developers began building single-family houses after the Korean War.
 After being incorporated in 1958, Buffalo Grove experienced a population boom for the rest of the 20th century.
 The village hosted a 50th Anniversary Celebration in 2008.

 The village features dozens of recreational facilities, parks, and festivals, including a months-long Farmers' market, two golf courses, and the popular "Buffalo Grove Days".
 Buffalo Grove has an elected council-manager government with home rule status.
 The local government's public works department is nationally accredited.
 Economically, residents work in health care, education, and professional services, while businesses in the village employ 20,000 daytime workers in 10 million square feet of commercial and industrial space.
+The population of the village has been stagnant since the early 2000s.

 The first inhabitants of the region were the Illinois Confederation; they comprised multiple tribes and mainly lived in central Illinois.
 Throughout the 1700s, the Iroquois, Potawatomi, and others invaded and eventually destroyed the confederation.
 The Potawatomi's success led them to inhabit areas near the present Buffalo Grove until 1833.
 Being the dominant group, the Potawatomi would frequently be involved in the conflicts between Europeans, such as the Beaver Wars.
 The first Europeans to stay the winter in what would become Chicago were the French Jesuit explorers Father Jacques Marquette and Louis Jolliet in 1673; they established trade relations with the Ojibwe.
 They were traveling west to find the mouth of the Mississippi River to map its entirety and to spread Christianity.